jayparmar16/GeorgeHacks_Food4All/README.md

 ```

 The start script:
-- Starts MongoDB (or uses URI in .env)
+- Starts MongoDB (or uses URI in `.env`)
 - Creates Python venv, installs deps
 - Starts FastAPI on port 8000
 - Seeds demo data (NGOs, hotspots, market messages)
 - Starts React/Vite on port 5173

+## Usage

+- Open the app at `http://localhost:5173`
+- Use the landing page to register or log in
+- Internal users see the dashboard at `/dashboard`
+- API docs are available at `http://localhost:8000/docs`

 ---